The Explore TV

 Cry Caves

-Visiting the Ellora Caves is to immerse yourself in centuries of history and art, admiring temples carved into the rock that combine Buddhist, Hindu, and Jain cultures.
+Visiting the Ellora Caves means immersing yourself in centuries of history and art, admiring temples carved into the rock that combine Buddhist, Hindu, and Jain cultures.

 A unique spectacle!